aremis1984/challenge/README.md

   ## Running tests
   # Integration tests
   The tests are done with Cypress.
-  In order to run the integration tests execute "npm test" a browser window will be openned.
+  In order to run the integration tests execute "npm test" in the console on the client folder, a browser window will be openned, the first time it'll take a while to start, be sure that the server is running.
   You will se a lists of tests, on the right side you will see "Run X integration specs", click here in order to run everything.
   Test can also be run individually by clicking on it inside the list

   # Unit tests
-  In order to execute unit tests please use this command "npm run unit" insidde client folder
+  In order to execute unit tests please use this command "npm run unit" in the console, inside client folder.
+  If this message is displayed "No tests found related to files changed since last commit.
+Press `a` to run all tests, or run Jest with `--watchAll`.", please press "a" in oder to run all the unit test.